Race info and route

 The race covers nearly the whole length of the Tanzanian coast snaking around the Zanzibar Archipelago.
 Some of the best sailing in the Indian Ocean.
-In January the race starts on Zanzibar Island and finishes in Kilwa, in July the route will reverse.
+In January the race starts on Zanzibar Island and finishes in Kilwa.

 January 2017 Edition

-The dates for July 17 will be released very soon, if you want to reserve a spot on this edition email us: firstname.lastname@example.org or use the contact form in the footer of this page.
+The dates and details for July 17 will be released very soon, if you want to reserve a spot on this edition email us: firstname.lastname@example.org or use the contact form at the bottom of this page.

 Even if you're a qualified sailor you've probably not sailed these little beauties, so we provide lessons from the guys who know these boats best - veterans of the Ngalawa Cup and the Race Crew.